sboursault/spring-security-gateway/README.md

 - https
 - logout
 - restrict access with "server.address: 127.0.0.1"
-- JWT - check how the symetric key is handled in spring guides
+- JWT use asymetric key
 - JWT - add custom claim in JWT token (https://www.baeldung.com/spring-security-oauth-jwt (5))
 - reduce resource visibility (eg. only my votes...)
 - client implementation
-- is it possible to oblige callers to request a gateway to access a micro service -> the gateway could handle the security part
+- is it possible to oblige callers to request a gateway to access a micro service -> the gateway could handle all the security concerns
+- tester le debugger de jwt.io